Frequently Asked Questions About Medical Aid in Dying in Vermont

 4) Why do I need to be enrolled in hospice both at home and in Vermont?

 Most doctors require patients to be enrolled in hospice in their home state.
 This ensures comfort, safety, and compassionate care before you go through the steps to come to Vermont.
-When you arrive in Vermont for ingestion, your hospice care will be transferred to our local hospice.
+When you arrive in Vermont, your hospice care will be transferred to our local hospice.
 This coordination ensures continuity of medical and emotional support across locations.

 Vermont law requires that you be physically capable of self-administering the medication.
 If you lose that ability, you would no longer qualify for Medical Aid in Dying.
 We can help you explore timing and options in advance to honor your wishes within the legal guidelines.

-Leading up to the day the medicine is taken, many logistics require finalizing and coordination:
+Leading up to the day the medicine is taken, many logistics require finalizing and coordination and we request two weeks advance notice.
+In that time:

-• The Comfort Project must secure a safe location and ensure two Wayfinders are available for the ingestion
+The Comfort Project must ensure two of our staff (“Wayfinders”) are available for the process

-7) What if I don't want to ingest right away after my final doctor appointment?
+7) What if I don't want to take the medication right away after my final doctor appointment?

-If there is a significant gap between your final doctor appointment and your desired ingestion date, your doctor may want to see you one more time for a brief follow-up visit to ensure you still meet all criteria for Medical Aid in Dying.
+If there is a significant gap between your final doctor appointment and the date you wish to take the medication, your doctor may want to see you one more time for a brief follow-up visit to ensure you still meet all criteria for Medical Aid in Dying.
 This is something you will discuss with your prescribing doctor.
-If you receive “green lights” at all doctor visits, the decision if/when to take the medicine ultimately rests with you.
+If you receive “green lights” at all doctor visits, the decision if and when to take the medicine ultimately rests with you.
 There is never any pressure to follow through with taking it.

-8) Why can't I take the medicine back home with me across state lines?
+8) Can I take the medicine back home with me?

 9) What funeral arrangements are available?

-Information on our Client Portal covers different funeral arrangements, including transporting a body back to your home location, cremation in Vermont, and green burial.
+Information on our Client Portal (which we make available to you when we are working together) covers different funeral arrangements, including transporting a body back to your home location, cremation in Vermont, and green burial.

 10) Will my death certificate reflect that I used Medical Aid in Dying?

-No. The death certificate lists the underlying terminal illness as the cause of death, not the ingestion of medication.
+No. The death certificate lists the underlying terminal illness as the cause of death, without mention of the medication that was taken.
 This is consistent with Vermont's Act 39 and helps preserve privacy for you and your family.

 11) How will I get the death certificate and from whom?

-The Death Certificate is filed with the State of VT and Social Security is notified as part of the cremation fee.
+The Death Certificate is filed with the state of Vermont and Social Security is notified as part of the cremation fee.
 It takes 2-4 business days.
-There is more information on the Client Portal.
+There is more information on the Client Portal, which we make available to you when we are working together.

-12) What bereavement support is available to survivors?
+12) What support is available to my survivors?

 You can access bereavement support services by contacting your local hospice organization.
-The Comfort Project also provides resources on our Client Portal about online grief support groups for people living with MAID-related loss.
+The Comfort Project also provides resources on our Client Portal about online grief support groups for people living with loss related to Medical Aid in Dying.
+Again, the Client Portal is available to you when we are working together.